mrichman/mrichman.github.io/_posts/2013/2013-11-17-intro-to-python-decorators.md

         del self._bar
 {% endhighlight %}

 Notice the syntax of `setter` and `deleter` - the decorator is prefixed with `bar.`.
 This indicates that the decorator applies to the property `bar`.
-Decorator functions can also have decorators!
+Decorated functions can also have decorators!

 # Conclusion